 Roofing projects are a significant investment, so make sure that your roof won’t be in the hands of someone who will attempt to cut corners.

-Fahey Roofing + Contracting has the experienced and skilled contractors you need to help you with any necessary roof repairs and roof replacement.
+Fahey Roofing Contractors has the experienced and skilled contractors you need to help you with any necessary roof repairs and roof replacement.
 We serve various areas in West Virginia and Ohio.
-If you have more questions, visit our website today or contracts us at (304) 736-7663 to learn more.
+If you have more questions, visit our website today or contact us at (304) 736-7663 to learn more.